 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 If you are looking for strong keywords and subject terms use the ones you already have to search the library catalog.
 One way to do this is by doing a basic search by subject.
-Pick an item that appears to be in the right ballpark of what you're looking for and then scroll down in the record to find the subject terms used in the catalog.
+Pick an item that appears to be in the right ballpark of what you are looking for and then scroll down in the record to find the subject terms used in the catalog.

-For example, if I search for "Gamelan" as a subject word I can find the following record:
+For example, if I search for "gamelan" as a subject word I can find the following record:

 If I click one of the subjects listed, the catalog will show me all of the records that share that subject.
 My search just became super efficient!

 The Google/Wikipedia Method

 Another way to search for terms strongly related to your topic is by doing a simple search on Google or Wikipedia.
 This can be less reliable (NEVER quote Wikipedia in a paper, ever) but it can be a good place to start your research.
 When you search on Google or Wikipedia you should be looking for the following: